What is Healthcare Consumerism?

 Likewise, if the patient experience is poor, patient retention will be, too.

-As a result of this changed dynamic, businesses have had to adapt the way they market and sell: Namely, they must meet the consumer on their terms if they are to stay in business.
+As a result of this changing dynamic, businesses have had to adapt the way they market and sell: Namely, they must meet the consumer on their terms if they are to stay in business.

 All of this now applies to the healthcare industry.
 Enter healthcare consumerism.